VisPhyWorld: Probing Physical Reasoning via Code-Driven Video Reconstruction: Reproducibility Details

 \textbf{Fallback and well-defined evaluation.} If the repair attempt also fails, we execute a minimal hand-crafted fallback template (Figure~\ref{fig:fallback-template}) that guarantees a valid canvas and finite motion.
 This prevents missing outputs and ensures the evaluation pipeline does not crash; such samples receive correspondingly poor scores on the metrics.

 \textbf{Success criteria.} We distinguish two notions of success. \textbf{Model-success} counts a sample as successful only if the model-generated hypothesis executes and produces a non-empty clip without invoking the fallback. \textbf{System-success} additionally counts fallback clips as successful, and is used only to guarantee that the evaluation pipeline is well-defined.
 Unless otherwise stated, success rates reported in the main paper use Model-success.
+The 97.7\% success rate in the abstract refers to this model-success criterion before fallback, aggregated over benchmark runs; fallback clips are used only to keep metric computation well-defined when generation fails.